 So I’ve suggested she hangs up her size 20 jeans on her wardrobe door so she’s constantly seeing them because this reinforces the goal and makes it obvious that it is realistic and achievable.
 Dropping two sizes at a time in four small stages is much easier than dropping four sizes in one big go, isn’t it.

 Her goal each month is now much smaller and, to her unconscious mind, much more achievable.
 Once she can fit into her size 20 pair, she’s going to hang up a size 18 pair.
 When they fit, she’ll hang up a size 16 pair – and so on until she reaches her goal.

 Some people are stimulated by words, others by pictures.
 So depending what appeals to you lost, either write down your goals in SMART list or draw a goal map, even if it’s matchstick figures.
 Colour them with vivid colours so they look exciting.

 Another useful idea that works for some people is to create a dream diary, in which you use a combination of photos and words to create a little book which you can flick through any time you want to confirm your goals and visualise the way ahead.

 People losing weight sometimes find old photos of the way they looked a few years ago – maybe before children came along – and paste them in their private diary along with the SMART goals they have set around their planned weight loss.

-My good friend Brian Mayne has created a brilliant FREE Thinking Slimmer online goalmapping system where you can create your own personal goal map to help you achieve your targets.
+My good friend Brian Mayne has created a brilliant FREE Slimpod online goalmapping system where you can create your own personal goal map to help you achieve your targets.

 Brian’s visual goalmapping is a technique I use a lot to help me achieve my own personal goals and I believe the secrets he will reveal to you are essential for anyone wanting to change their lifestyle and create a “new you.”